alexgshijan/rev_notes/Revision Notes/index.md

 *To help out with this site, [consider supporting me on ko-fi](https://ko-fi.com/c/ca30d02b84)*

-This project $\LaTeX$ to render maths equations and proofs.
+This project uses $\LaTeX$ to render maths equations and proofs.